+Directors' Declaration

-The directors declare that:
+- The directors declare that:

-- (a) in the directors' opinion, there are reasonable grounds to believe that the company will be able to pay its debts as and when they become due and payable; - (b) the attached financial statements are in compliance with International Financial Reporting Standards, as stated in note A to the Consolidated financial report; - (c) in the Directors' opinion, the attached financial statements and notes thereto are in accordance with the Corporations Act 2001, including: - (i) compliance with accounting standards; and - (ii) giving a true and fair view of the financial position and performance of the Consolidated Entity; - (d) the Directors have been given the declarations required by section 295A of the Corporations Act 2001.
+- they become due and payable;

+- the Consolidated financial report;

+- 2001, including:

+- (i) compliance with accounting standards; and

+- (d) the Directors have been given the declarations required by section 295A of the Corporations Act 2001.

-Signed in accordance with a resolution of the directors made pursuant to section 295(5) of the Corporations Act 2001.
+- Signed in accordance with a resolution of the directors made pursuant to section 295(5) of the Corporations Act 2001.